 One way to take a bathroom remodel from difficult to an enormous hassle is to require the plumbing to be rerouted.
 Even making a small change to the layout of the bathroom’s pipes is an involved process that costs a lot of money, and it poses an even bigger problem when someone wants to rearrange multiple major fixtures.
 Luckily, unlike fixtures like a bathtub or toilet, a sink can be altered without having to change the plumbing if the homeowner chooses to find an offset bathroom vanity.

 Usually, a pre-made vanity comes with a hole already cut out at the back to attach the water supply and drain lines.
 However, these holes are usually a tight fit, so trying to alter the positioning may result in the different elements not lining up properly.
+And if you have a double vanity unit you will need to expertly place holes.

 Of course, these mismatched elements could be altered to force them to work, like adding extra pieces to the plumbing or cutting a larger hole from the back panel of the vanity, but these “solutions” are time-consuming and not very aesthetically pleasing.